 Before Charles Eames emerged as one of the most significant voices in 20th-century design, he was an architect, and he continued to call himself an architect whether he was designing a chair, a movie, an exhibition, or a building.
 He liked the fact that architecture implied both an attention to structure, and to discipline.

-His best-known built project, the Pacific Palisades home where he and Ray lived, remains a modern marvel that draws tourists from around the world.
+His best-known built project, the Pacific Palisades home where he and Ray lived (better known as Case Study House #8, or the Eames House), remains a modern marvel that draws tourists from around the world.
 That project, and other elements of Charles’s working methods, have roots in six somewhat inconspicuous buildings that he designed in his native St. Louis during the Depression.
 These lesser-known—indeed, mostly forgotten—structures may not show the seasoned artistry of Charles’s later years, but their subtle details and thoughtful layouts reveal a designer committed to aesthetics and attuned to the people who would inhabit his spaces.
 The six residences—and a church where he designed several key elements—foreshadow Charles’s artistic development, and eventually led him to Cranbrook, the design academy that catalyzed his career.

 Born in 1907, Charles began working to help support the family at age 10, first at a printing shop and later in high school at a steel mill located in Venice, Illinois, across the river from St. Louis.
 His milieu sounds grim, but his supervisors soon discovered his propensity for drawing, and assigned him drafting and engineering duties.
 He eventually won a scholarship to Washington University’s architecture program, where the faculty were religiously devoted to a curriculum focused on the then-reigning Beaux-Arts orthodoxy.
 Charles, obsessed with Frank Lloyd Wright, refused to embrace the ethos; similarly, later in his career, he would also resist arbitrarily imposed design solutions.
 He was dismissed from the school after his second year.